MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 For example, if your organization has deployed virtual machines (VM) to production today, and the only policy governing that is tagging, then the MVP for the VM service guidance only documents the control around tagging.

-If additional controls need to be enforced for virtual machines, a new version of the service guidance is written.
+If more controls need to be enforced for virtual machines, a new version of the service guidance is written.
 The new controls are implemented and go through the release cycle for the new service guidance version.

 ### Differences from the initial review

-A main component of the service review process is ensuring that services that don't have a current published service guidance are prevented from being deployed into the environment.
+A main component of the service review process is to prevent services that don't have a current published service guidance from being deployed into the environment.
 It prevents the deployment of services that haven't had a risk assessment performed against the current cloud policy.

 A staged approach for allowing service use in different environments gives adoption teams earlier access to controls while reducing the exposure of services without controls.

-There are several stages that ensure adoption teams are not blocked during the creation of new service guidance.
+There are several stages that ensure adoption teams aren't blocked during the creation of new service guidance.
 The process accelerates their ability to start using  services.
 The first stage, "Sandbox", is for the adoption team to nominate the new service that they need for a service review.

 ![Diagram that shows a new service control lifecycle.](../_images/govern/new-service-control-lifecycle.png)